pumpkinzomb/youtube-downloader/README.md

 ## Description

 Recently, YouTube download services have been hurting the user experience with excessive advertisements.
-As an alternative, we have created a service that allows users to download YouTube videos neatly without advertisements.
+As an alternative, I have created a service that allows users to download YouTube videos neatly without advertisements.

 This project makes it easy for users to download YouTube videos of their choice in various formats.
-Without ads or unnecessary pop-ups, we focused purely on downloading features.
+Without ads or unnecessary pop-ups, I focused purely on downloading features.

 ## Prerequisites